 Although legal terms do not link these organizations to Fair-Fusion we definitively recommend knowing about them.

 The Institute of Interdisciplinary Studies (IIS) is part of the University of Amsterdam.
 Due to personal experience, the bachelors course of Future Planet Studies is highly recommended as it is among the few who take the importance of multidisciplinary education to the next level.
 The course in Dutch and starts with the very foundations of science in subjects like ‘Quality of life’ and ‘Philosophy of the science’.
-By developing a specialization in from the second year (called a major) provides you with a very unique spectrum knowledge and understanding in two axis: on the x-axis from some knowledge concerning various disciplines to the complete appreciation of your major; Secondly, on the y-axis fundamental understanding of scientific principles and at the other end a holistic view of the parts scientist play within a system.
+By developing a specialization in the second year (called a major) provides you with a very unique spectrum of knowledge and understanding in two axis: on the x-axis from some knowledge concerning various disciplines to the complete appreciation of your major; Secondly, on the y-axis fundamental understanding of scientific principles and at the other end a holistic view of the parts scientist play within a system.

 So why would you choose it?
 Perhaps because you feel the need to learn how to address global issues related to sustainability.
 Maybe because you are up to the challenge to address complexity upon complexity upon complexity etc…. or maybe because choosing one discipline was just not cutting the deal.
 Still interested?
 Please, visit the official web page of the University of Amsterdam and find out more